radashi-org/radashi/README.md

 - **Why use this over Radash?**
   This fork aims to be a more consistently maintained version, with bug fixes and improvements.
 We're open to adding many maintainers to the Radashi team, to keep responsiveness high.

   We are a **community first** fork, which means putting the community's needs first.
 As such, your feedback is very welcome and we value your perspective.
-Specifically, we want you to [contribute your viewpoint](https://github.com/radashi-org/radashi/issues?q=is%3Aissue+is%3Aopen+label%3A%22feedback+wanted%22) to issues tagged “Feedback wanted”.
+Specifically, we want you to [contribute your viewpoint](https://github.com/orgs/radashi-org/discussions/categories/rfcs?discussions_q=is%3Aopen+category%3ARFCs) to discussions in our RFCs category.

 - **Is there official documentation?**
   Currently, there is no documentation beyond this page.
 There is work being done, which is tracked by #40.
 Until then, you can refer to the original `radash` documentation.